cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/images_count.md

 subcategory: ""
 description: |-
   It performs read operation on Software Image Management (SWIM).
-  Returns the count of software images for given 'siteId'.
+  Returns the count of software images for given siteId.
 The default value of siteId is global
 ---

 # catalystcenter_images_count (Data Source)

 It performs read operation on Software Image Management (SWIM).

-- Returns the count of software images for given 'siteId'.
+- Returns the count of software images for given *siteId*.
 The default value of siteId is global

 ## Example Usage